-Pérez is an El Paso native and proud graduate of Eastwood High School in the Ysleta Independent School District where she served as an eighth-grade English Language Arts and Reading teacher, department chair, pre-service and new-service teacher mentor, and professional development educator in the same district for more than a decade.
+Pérez is an El Paso native and proud graduate of Eastwood High School in the Ysleta Independent School District.
+She served as an eighth-grade English Language Arts and Reading teacher, department chair, teacher mentor, and professional development educator in Ysleta ISD for more than a decade.

 Pérez holds educator certifications in English Language Arts and Reading for grades 8-12 and Generalist certifications for grades 4-8 from the University of Texas at El Paso.
 She holds degrees in Business Administration/Accounting and Human Resource Development.

-Pérez was instrumental in spearheading policy creating a state-wide course in Mexican American Studies as well as developing a fast-track for additional ethnic studies courses and making Texas the only state in the nation to offer the course to all high school students.
+On the board, Pérez has been instrumental in creating the most aligned Reading and Language Arts, English and Spanish standards in our State's history.
+She led the creation of a state-wide course in Mexican American Studies and African-American Studies, as well as developing a fast-track for additional ethnic studies courses, making Texas the only state in the nation to offer these courses to all high school students.

-Pérez is the founder and president of the Rural School Education Program & Scholarship Foundation for students and families in El Paso's rural communities.
-Her initiatives include college and career mentorship programs for graduating seniors, awarding scholarships to students, and grants to public school teachers.
+Pérez is the founder and president of the Rural Schools Education Program & Scholarship Foundation.
+Her initiatives include community service; college, career, and military service mentorship programs for graduating seniors; awarding scholarships to students; and grants to public school teachers.
 She is the founder of the Texas Student Civic Engagement Project and a YWCA racial justice ambassador.